Please see below our Privacy Notice. For the time-crunched users, a summary of the points is :

 - we collect information to provide services or goods, to provide information, to administer our research participant database, to provide grants to researchers, to fundraise for our work, for administration, to manage membership, profiling and analysis to better understand our supporters and for the prevention or detection of crime.

 - we do share it, only with your permission, with academic institutions doing research on smell loss.

 - where possible, any shared data is anonymised so that you are not recognisable from the data.

 - we don't allow advertising on the site.

 - we do use Google Analytics which does collect your use data.

-- if you are purchasing products from the site, your financial information will be pass to the third party financial transaction provider (such as Worldpay) and we only receive minimal data from them so that we can find your order and confirm it has been paid.
+- if you are purchasing products from the site, your financial information will be passed to the third party financial transaction provider (such as Stripe) and we only receive minimal data from them so that we can find your order and confirm it has been paid.

 - you have various rights in respect of your data and full information can be found below.

 - if you have any enquiries about your personal data please contact us on the details found below.

 Please read our entire Privacy Notice below for a more detailed and accurate description of the points above.